 An interesting all-foliage arrangement includes varied shapes and textures.
 For designs that look less cookie-cutter in appearance, try mixing paper types leaf shapes and contrasting hues.

 Newsprint grasses surrounded by banquet paper leaves for contrasting shape and texture.

 Easy shape with edge scissors

 One of the easiest ways to achieve varied leaf outlines is to use edge scissors.
 They have limitations though: On sturdier papers, they make clean cuts; while on softer textures they lodge and are unable to make cleans cut through.
 Still, they make variety easy in minimal time.
-You can find them online and wherever craft supplies are sold.
+You can find them or at craft supplies stores.